-During the reference period, the Investment Adviser continued to engage with investee companies on labor management, employee safety and human rights risks within the supply chain.
+The team also engaged with companies on supply chain risks related to environmental and labor supply chain standards, focusing on companies where regulatory risks may have the most impact.
+During the reference period, the Investment Adviser continued to engage with investee companies on operational labor management, worker safety and human rights risks within the supply chain.
 The team conducted deep research on best practices for human rights including expectations from management and success cases to aid in the assessment of portfolio companies' human rights risk management strategies.
-The team also led their first official collaborative engagement as part of the UN PRI Advance Initiative, an investor-led initiative with the objective to increase respect for human rights through investor stewardship.

 The Investment Adviser continued to push for enhanced transparency and disclosure on issues relating to applicable sustainability metrics.
-The Investment Adviser continued to engage with companies on executive compensation and board composition, in an effort to understand incentives and alignment with minority shareholders.